Joy57/4996wsu-Senior-Project/WarmUp-TODO-APP/README.md

 ```
 You can now get the app server up and running by typing `node app.js`.
 It's that simple!

-You can now see the app by visiting `http::/localhost:3000`
+Visit `http::/localhost:3000` to checkout the app

 ### Database